 Who Performs My Cesarean section?

-At Winneshiek Medical Center, a general surgeon will perform your cesarean section.
-Your family practice physician.
+At Winneshiek Medical Center, a general surgeon will perform your cesarean section with the assistance of a family practice physician.
 Together, they will care for you as you recover.
 Your family practice physician or midwife will care for your newborn.

 What if There Are Complications?